giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 With this constructor in place we have almost a deployable maker contract, because Direct provides the implementation of a default offer logic as well as internal functions to post, update and retract offers posted by our contract.

-However Direct does not expose any function able to create new offers on Mangrove, since the [`_newOffer`](../technical-references/code/strategies/offer_maker/abstract/Direct.md) function of Direct is internal.
-The requirement in our constructor to implement `ILiquidityProvider` imposes to have a public `newOffer`, `updateOffer` and `retractOffer` functions.
+However, `Direct` does not expose any function able to [create new offers](../../contracts/technical-references/taking-and-making-offers/reactive-offer/README.md#posting-a-new-offer) on Mangrove, since the [`_newOffer`](../technical-references/code/strategies/offer_maker/abstract/Direct.md) function of Direct is internal.
+The requirement in our constructor to implement `ILiquidityProvider` imposes on us to have a public `newOffer` function.
 Using `ILiquidityProvider` ensures our contract is compatible with the [Mangrove SDK](../../SDK/README.md), which expects the `ILiquidityProvider` ABI.

+Our implementation of `newOffer` is simply to expose the internal `_newOffer` provided by Direct making sure the function is admin restricted (`Direct` provides the appropriate modifier `onlyAdmin`):

 ```solidity
   ///@inheritdoc ILiquidityProvider